Thank you for purchasing a ScreenHouse

 PLEASE READ AND REVIEW COMPLETE INSTALLATION GUIDE STEP-BY-STEP

-The Screen House Insulated cover installation guide recommends 1-to-3 physically fit individual(s) with some experience in Do-it-Yourself (DIY) home projects and should complete installation within 8-12 hours with proper planning.
+The Screen House Insulated top screened enclosure installation guide recommends 1-to-3 physically fit individual(s) with some experience in Do-it-Yourself (DIY) home projects and should complete installation within 2-4 days with proper planning.

 Please review this installation guide thoroughly and understand each step’s task before the start of the installation process.
 All recommended tools are required for a successful installation and some components will require alterations to fit your structure’s unique installation.
 This installation guide is intended to be reviewed along with the custom layout for the room to be installed provided with your quote.